 cross the street.

-Shorts are not proper.
+Shorts above the knee or skirts above the knee are not proper.
 Many temples and Pagodas will have a sign saying No

 Shorts allowed.
 Some people will be offended, most will accept you do not know